McGaffey History, Family Crest & Coats of Arms

 The surname McGaffey was first found in the county of Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from ancient times.

-Important Dates for the McGaffey family
+Early History of the McGaffey family

 This web page shows only a small excerpt of our McGaffey research.
 Another 106 words (8 lines of text) are included under the topic Early McGaffey History in all our PDF Extended History products and printed products wherever possible.